napudumaran/Learning-Documentation-and-Projects/notes/expanded/NMAP_Writeup.md

 ## Why not just use all the scans?

-#### "Theoretically, The action of deleting logs will always be recorded, and the action of deleting the log that deletes the log, will always be recorded"
+#### "Theoretically, The action of deleting logs will always be recorded, and the action of deleting the log that logs the delete, will always be recorded"

 Every action made on or against a system leaves a trace, and leaving a trace is the equivalent of signalling a threat.
 The caveat is that some people dedicate time and effort to removing as many traces as possible, but when it comes to `nmap`, that’s a different conversation.